avigailvantu/UDM2021/class9/lab9.md

  ![GEE Interface](https://github.com/avigailvantu/UDM2021/blob/main/class9/GEEinterface.png)

  #### 1. GEE's code editor:
  This is where we will write the scripts to access, display and analyze the data.
 This is a Javascript code editor with some GEE specific commands (more on that later).
-On this editor you can load existing code or create new ones and then run it directly into Google cloud.
+On this editor you can load existing code or create new ones and then run it directly into Google's cloud computing.
 Once your code is ready to run you'll click the "run" button.
 This will execute the code and run the script on your browser.

    #### 2. Inspector, console and tasks tabs: